Vyral/justin-udy/_posts/2020-09-24-q-how-do-i-navigate-a-1031-exchange.md

 **1\.
 Know the deadlines.** It’s 45 days to identify the property, and then 180 days to close on the property.
 The only reason we’re doing a 1031 exchange is to take our property and put it into another property so as to avoid the gain, which would otherwise be subject to capital gains taxes; don’t defeat the purpose by missing deadlines.&nbsp;

 **2\.
-Sign the exchange documents on or before the day of closing.** This seems simple enough, but it’s absolutely critical; again, signing after the fact doesn’t serve our goal of avoiding the gain.&nbsp;
+Sign the exchange documents on or before the day of closing.** This seems simple enough, but it’s critical; again, signing after the fact doesn’t serve our goal of avoiding the gain.&nbsp;

 **3\.
 Think about who will acquire the replacement property.** Remember: When you sell a property in a 1031 exchange, the *same entity* needs to purchase the other property.
 Single-member LLCs are not identified, so as long as you’re a single-member LLC, that can adjust.
-Just make sure you have everything lined up prior to closing so that that same entity is prepared to purchase the other property.&nbsp;
+Just make sure you have everything lined up prior to closing so that the same entity is prepared to purchase the other property.&nbsp;

 {% include pullquote.html %}